Surgical management of Epilepsy

 Atonic seizures result in a loss of muscle control, which might cause you to fall unexpectedly.

-Clonic seizures are characterized by jerky muscular movements in the face, neck, and arms that occur repeatedly.
+Clonic seizures are characterized by repeatedly jerky muscular movements in the face, neck, and arms.

-Myoclonic seizures are characterized by a rapid twitching of the arms and legs.
+A rapid twitching of the arms and legs characterizes myoclonic seizures.

 Grand mal seizures were once known as tonic-clonic seizures.
 Among the signs and symptoms are: